Skip to content

 Threshold comparison

 For more complicated changes to your pipeline can also add and remove stages.
-But this shouldn't be necessary for most people.

 Pipeline Editing View